CodeImprover/CodeImprover/README.md

 The GitHub app checks if the committe code contains a sequense of text that already exists anywhere in the repo.
 The behaviour of the app is extreamly flexible and can be configured in the [codeimprover.yaml configuration file](https://codeimprover.com/techref/codeimprover-config/).

-**Cofiguration of duplication detection depends on programming language**
+**Configuration of duplication detection depends on programming language**
 You probably change the configuration to suit your programming language.
 We encourage you to contribute your codeimprover.yaml.